lino-framework/lino/docs/dev/settings.rst

     Note that you may not specify values longer than `max_length` when redefining your choicelists.
 This limitation is because these redefinitions happen at a moment where database fields have already been instantiated, so it is too late to change their max_length.
-Not that this limitation is only for the *values*, not for the names or texts of choices.
+Note that this limitation is only for the *values*, not for the names or texts of choices.

   .. method:: get_installed_apps